 The Institute offers a range of in-home and community-based programs through a variety of human service systems, including child welfare, mental health, and juvenile justice.
-Our programs serve over 1000 troubled families each year throughout Washington State, and in Portland, Oregon.
+Our programs serve over 1000 troubled families each year throughout Washington State.
 While each program is designed to meet the unique needs of the targeted population, all are based on the HOMEBUILDERS model of working with families to reduce service barriers and improve family functioning.

 The Institute provides technical assistance and training to staff from public and private agencies from across the United States and internationally, who wish to replicate or learn from our program experiences.
 Training options range from 1-day workshops to comprehensive site development programs.
 The Institute is an approved provider of continuing education hours for a variety of human services professionals.

 Click here for more information about the training we offer.
 Evaluation

 The Institute holds itself accountable for providing only services that can demonstrate their effectiveness.
 We have a long-standing commitment to using research and evaluation to guide program development.
 Client service outcomes, consumer satisfaction, and adherence to program standards are routinely evaluated.
 We evaluate our own programs, and offer program evaluation services to other agencies.